bugst/go-json/README.md

 This library is a drop-in replacement for golang's `encoding/json` (actually is a fork of it) that adds support for the "required" fields that is missing from upstream and it seems it's not going to happen soon: https://github.com/golang/go/issues/19858

+Should the upstream issue be solved, this library will be made obsolete and archived.

 ## Install

 Import `go.bug.st/json` instead of `encoding/json`.